-The PMC shall meet at least quarterly or as often as is necessary to carry out the responsibilities of the PMC.
-The PMC will meet at such other times as is necessary to carry out its responsibilities.
+The PMC shall meet quarterly or otherwise more frequently as is necessary to carry out the responsibilities of the PMC.
+The PMC will meet at such other times as any member of the PMC may request on reasonable grounds.

-6.3 Notice
+6.3 Voting